melsonmascarenhas/WebBased_SSH/README.md

 # WebBased_SSH
-This is WebBased SSH client ,This was my part of company project.
+This is WebBased SSH client.
 Run this project

 ```node server.js```